-- 3.1.1 This section describes the context provided by the hierarchical classification of Landscape Character Units defined at the national and county levels.
-Within this context, the classification of Landscape Character Types and Landscape Character Areas defined for the Forest of Bowland is presented. - 3.1.2 The descriptions of individual Landscape Character Types and Areas in Section 4.0 should be read in conjunction with this information to ensure that the contextual relationship with the wider landscape is understood.
+3.1.1 This section describes the context provided by the hierarchical classification of Landscape classification of Landscape Character Types and Landscape Character Areas defined for the

+Character Units defined at the national and county levels.
+Within this context, the read in conjunction with this information to ensure that the contextual relationship with the wider landscape is understood.